mozilla/vaani.raspberrypi/README.md

 wget https://raw.githubusercontent.com/mozilla/vaani.raspberrypi/master/bootstrap.sh
 sudo bash bootstrap.sh
 ```
 This will take quite a while.
+Once finished, you can reboot the Pi and/or save
+and distribute an image of the SD card.